PetroIvaniuk/llms-tools/README.md

 - [DS-Fusion: Artistic Typography via Discriminated and Stylized Diffusion](https://ds-fusion.github.io/) - create artistic typography automatically, a novel method to automatically generate artistic typography by stylizing one or more letter fonts to visually convey the semantics of an input word, while ensuring that the output remains readable

 ## Bio & Med
-- [AlphaFold 3](https://blog.google/technology/ai/google-deepmind-isomorphic-alphafold-3-ai-model/) - a new AI model that predict the structure of proteins, DNA, RNA, ligands and more, and how they interact, by Google DeepMind and Isomorphic Labs
+- [AlphaFold 3](https://blog.google/technology/ai/google-deepmind-isomorphic-alphafold-3-ai-model/), [Code](https://github.com/google-deepmind/alphafold3) - an AI model that predict the structure of proteins, DNA, RNA, ligands and more, and how they interact, by Google DeepMind and Isomorphic Labs
 - [AMIE](https://blog.research.google/2024/01/amie-research-ai-system-for-diagnostic_12.html) - a research AI system for diagnostic medical reasoning and conversations, by Google
 - [MentalLLaMA](https://github.com/SteveKGYang/MentalLLaMA) - mental health analysis with LLMs
 - [AlphaMissense](https://deepmind.google/discover/blog/a-catalogue-of-genetic-mutations-to-help-pinpoint-the-cause-of-diseases/) - an AI model classifying missense variants to help pinpoint the cause of diseases